 The main purpose of this programme is to support the ITU membership, in particular developing countries, in building trust and confidence in the use of ICTs.

-Cybersecurity needs to be dealt with taking into consideration the global, transnational nature of cyber threats.
+Cybersecurity [USA MOD]efforts should take into account the global, transnational nature of cyber threats.

-The programme would seek in all cases to collaborate within ITU, in particular with ITU-T SG 17and ITU-D SG2 Question 3, as well as with all relevant organizations involved in building trust and confidence in the use of ICTs.
+The programme [USA MOD]should seek in all cases to collaborate within ITU, in particular with ITU-T SG 17and ITU-D SG2 Question 3, as well as with all relevant organizations involved in building trust and confidence in the use of ICTs.

 To this end, calling upon the breadth of the community in order to realizing broad partnerships will be one of the main enablers to achieve the programme’ s purpose.